pdjr-archive/venus-signalk-tank-service/README.md

 # venus-signalk-tank-service

-__venus-signalk-tank-service__ represents Signal K tanks as Venus tank services enabling, amongst other things, their display on the Venus GUI.
+__venus-signalk-tank-service__ represents Signal K tanks as Venus tank services, enabling, amongst other things, their display on the Venus GUI.

 This is useful because it provides a work-around for Venus' broken